Table of Contents

 Slow Release Energy:

-The fibre in the drink slows down digestion so that energy is released slowly and evenly.
+The fiber in the drink slows down digestion so that energy is released slowly and evenly.
 This prevents sugar highs and lows and means that you will feel full for longer after drinking it.

 The fiber from fruits and vegetables works its way through your digestive system, acting like a broom that sweeps it clean.
 This helps to remove toxins and encourages regular elimination.
 If you’d like to get started with blending, be sure to see our review of the best bullet blender under 100.
 In this article, we discuss the major brands and their difference.